telathos/pyRoleManager/README.md

 It can display all of your character skills and stats to screen and export the results to an excel file.

 # How to Run
+Open a command line (CMD) and type 'python pyRoleManager.py'.
+To run without adding the 'python' before pyRoleManager.py, open a command line as Administrator and run 'ftype Python.File="C:\python27\python.exe" "%1" %"'.
-Open a command line (CMD) and type 'pyhon pyRoleManager.py' This will load a menu with the options.
+This will load a menu with the options.

 # Known Bugs/Issues
-The export feature does not update all of the skill calculations.
-You will need to use the display character menu option to update the calculations first.
+None known of currently

 ## Add-on features
 # Professions